ConnorOtter/CSC211/README.md

 # CSC211
 Work done for CSC211 at URI

-Each assignment has its own folder, I upload my work at the end of the day
+Each assignment has its own folder

 This repository will remain private until the semester is over